ansys/scade-pyhg/doc/source/getting-started/index.rst

        python -m pip install --user ansys-scade-pyhg

 #.
-For Ansys SCADE 2024 R2, complete the installation with by copying
+For Ansys SCADE 2024 R2, complete the installation by copying
    ``ansys/scade/pyhg/lib/qtethgpyhg66.py`` to the ``SCADE/scripts/Thg`` directory
    of the SCADE 2024 R2 installation.